1911 Liverpool general transport strike

+Strike

 Strike action began on 14 June when the National Sailors' and Firemen's Union announced a nationwide merchant seamen's strike.
-Solidarity action in support of the seamen led to other sections of workers coming out on strike.
+Solidarity action in support of the seamen led to other sections of workers striking.
 A strike committee, chaired by the syndicalist Tom Mann, was formed to represent all of the workers in dispute.

 Many meetings were held on St. George's Plateau, next to St. George’s Hall, on Lime Street, including the rally on 13 August in which police carried out a baton charge a crowd of 85,000 people, who had gathered to hear Tom Mann speak.
 The event became known as "Bloody Sunday".

 In the police charges and subsequent unrest that carried on through the following night, over 350 people were injured.
 3,500 British troops had become stationed in the city.
-Two days later, soldiers of the 18th Hussars opened fire on a crowd on Vauxhall Road, injuring fifteen, two fatally: John Sutcliffe, a 19-year-old Catholic carter, was shot twice in the head, and Michael Prendergast, a 30-year-old Catholic docker, was shot twice in the chest.
+Two days later, soldiers of the 18th Hussars opened fire on a crowd on Vauxhall Road, injuring fifteen, two fatally: John Sutcliffe, a 19-year-old carter, was shot twice in the head, and Michael Prendergast, a 30-year-old docker, was shot twice in the chest.
 An inquest into their deaths later brought in a verdict of "justifiable homicide".

 Home Secretary Winston Churchill sent in troops and positioned the cruiser HMS Antrim in the Mersey.